Kashmir Black Day Observed In Istanbul - UrduPoint

 Kashmir Black Day Observed In Istanbul

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Oct, 2023) Ambassador of Pakistan to Turkiye Dr Yousaf Junaid on Friday attended a convention of international student organizations and civil society organized by TUGVA (Turkiye Youth Foundation) to observe Kashmir Black Day in Istanbul.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Oct, 2023) Ambassador Dr Yousaf Junaid attended a convention of international student organizations and civil society organized by TUGVA (Turkiye Youth Foundation) to observe Kashmir Black Day in Istanbul on Friday.

 On 27 October 1947, India occupied Jammu and Kashmir by sending its troops to Srinagar and continues to forcibly and illegally occupy this territory ever since.